 | Cultural roots | Birmingham criminal underworld | Romani travelling community |

-| Upbringing | None — raised away from the family | Raised by his Romani mother, Zipora |
+| Upbringing | None (raised away from the family) | Raised by his mother Zelda Chiriklo |

 | Identity | Shelby name = power and violence | Romani identity = independence and tradition |

-| Relationship to Tommy | Biological heir, potential successor | Effectively a stranger until Season 6 |
+| Relationship to Tommy | Biological heir, potential successor | A stranger until Season 6 |

-That tension between blood and belonging is what makes Duke the most interesting character introduced in the show’s final season.
+That tension between blood and belonging is what makes Duke the most compelling character introduced in the show’s final season.
 He is a Shelby by DNA and a Romani by upbringing, and those two identities do not share a comfortable border.

-Tommy Shelby’s Sons — Duke, Charlie, and the Shelby Family Tree
+Tommy Shelby’s Sons: Duke, Charlie, and the Shelby Family Tree

 Tommy Shelby Son Name: Charles “Charlie” Shelby